mmuth/kotlin-dataclass-compatibility-checker/README.md

 Currently, exactly one kotlin main data class is supported for the validation.
 However, using other classes (referenced from the main class) in the to-be-validated class is supported, as long as everything is in one file :-).

+## Contributing

+Feel free to contribute.

 ## Other

-Feel free to contribute.

-Dedicated to [meisterplan.com](https://meisterplan.com), the greatest PPM Tool in the world.
+Dedicated to [meisterplan.com](https://meisterplan.com), the greatest PPM Tool in the world. \
-And a big shoutout to the awesome people working there.
+A big shoutout to the awesome people working there ❤️